kubeshop/testkube-docs/docs/articles/test-workflows-examples-configuration.md

 The configuration schema is OpenAPI-like.

 When the configuration variable doesn’t already have a default clause, it’s required.
+Values of configuration variables with sensitive flag will be stored in test workflow execution secret.

 ### Using the Variables

 The configuration variables can be used in the specification as an expression, i.e. `cypress run {{config.args}}`.

 You can use the variables in most of the places - commands, paths, images, static files, or even conditions.

 ```yaml
 apiVersion: testworkflows.testkube.io/v1